Nanny Taxes in Oregon

 Oregon State Unemployment Tax & Rate

-In Oregon, the new employer SUI (state unemployment insurance) rate is 2.4% on the first $52,800 of wages for each employee.
+The new employer SUI (state unemployment insurance) rate in Oregon is 2.4% on each employee’s first $52,800 of wages.
 Employers with previous employees may be subject to a different rate.
 This is an employer-only tax.

-Employee contributions to Oregon’s Paid Family and Medical Leave (PFML) program are a payroll tax of 1% of employee wages split between the employer (40%) and employee (60%).
+Contributions to the Paid Leave Oregon program are a payroll tax of 1% of employee wages, up to the social security wage index per employee ($168,600 in 2024), split between the employer (40%) and employee (60%).

 Household employers with fewer than 25 workers are exempt from employer contributions to the program.
 However, employees are still required to contribute their share.
 For example, if an employee’s paycheck totals $1,000, they would pay $6 as their portion of the contribution for that paycheck.
 Employers should deduct their workers’ paid leave contributions from paychecks, then report wages and submit the employee contributions with their payroll reports.

-- Caring for themselves when they have a serious illness or injury
+• To care for yourself when you have a serious illness or injury

-- Safe leave for survivors of sexual assaults, domestic violence, harassment, or stalking
+• For survivors of sexual assault, domestic violence, harassment, bias crimes, or stalking

-The amount an employee gets paid while on leave will depend on how much they have earned.
+Employees’ pay while on leave will depend on their earnings.
 Some employees may receive 100% wage replacement.

 Download a Model Notice Poster.